-Instead he turned his attentions to the second Presidential debate in St Louis.
+Instead he turned his attentions to the second presidential debate in St Louis.
 The first one drew an audience of 84 million people, the most watched Presidential debate in American history.
 Now, because of the scandal, people were predicting that record would be smashed.

 The businessman had to decide how he would appear.
 Would he be contrite, apologetic and try to move beyond his vulgar words?
-Or would he be aggressive, confrontational, believing Hillary Clinton was reviled by Republicans and others could be convinced to abandon her side if only the saw the true threat she posed to the country.
+Or would he be aggressive, confrontational, believing Hillary Clinton was reviled by Republicans and others could be convinced to abandon her side if only they saw the true threat she posed to the country.
 No matter.
 The election is still a month away.
 Who knows what could happen, what could leak, what new scandal on both sides could appear.

 With those thoughts in his head, Donald Trump took a walk on Saturday.

 And he saw he still had support.
-There were people who didn't mind the clouds or the rain.
-Their devotion unaltered.
+There were people who didn’t mind the clouds or the rain, their devotion unaltered.

 Donald Trump may be defiant.
 But he is damaged.

-His performance at the town hall style debate will finally make up the minds of many if they can continue to support him.
+His performance at the town-hall-style debate will finally make up the minds of many if they can continue to support him.

 Trump will fight on.
 The debate will decide how many are by his side.